Self-Taught vs. Degreed Programmer: Which is Better?

 Ultimately, having a degree demonstrates your ambition, motivation and perseverance.

-Bruce Harmon, Ph.D., is Program Director for Computer Science at Colorado Technical University.
+Bruce Harmon, Ph.D., is Dean of Engineering at Colorado Technical University.
 After nine years in the Air Force, he worked in defense and later at top-tier commercial companies for 17 years both in research and executive leadership positions.
 He earned a Ph.D. in Electrical Engineering with a minor in Computer Science from the University of Colorado and his M.S. in Aeronautical Engineering from Purdue University.
 Learn why he’s IN or connect on Twitter @CTUTech.

 Image credit: Flickr/ahhyeah